Is Sublimation Endothermic or Exothermic? Simple Science Explained

 Is Sublimation Endothermic or Exothermic?

-Some examples of sublimation include:
+Common examples of sublimation include:

-- Iodine crystals sublime when heated.
+- Iodine crystals, which sublime when heated

-Unraveling the Thermodynamics of Sublimation Printing
+Thermodynamics of Sublimation Printing

 Sublimation printing has become a popular printing technique for fabrics, mugs, and other customizable products.
 But what exactly happens to the inks during the sublimation process?
 Is it an endothermic or exothermic reaction?
 I’ll explain the thermodynamics so you can understand this unique printing method.